MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 1. In the Configuration Manager admin console, go to **Administration** > **Overview** > **Cloud Services** > **Cloud Attach**.
    - For version 2103 and earlier, select the **Co-management** node.
 1. In the ribbon, select **Properties** for your co-management production policy.
-1. In the **Configure upload** tab, remove the **Upload to Microsoft Endpoint Manager admin center** selection.
+1. In the **Configure upload** tab, remove the **Upload to Microsoft Intune admin center** selection.
 1. Select **Apply**.

-### Offboard from the Microsoft Endpoint Manager admin center
+### Offboard from the Microsoft Intune admin center
 <!-- CMADO7043245 INADO9412904 -->
-If needed, you can offboard a Configuration Manager hierarchy from the Microsoft Endpoint Manager admin center.
+If needed, you can offboard a Configuration Manager hierarchy from the Microsoft Intune admin center.
 For example, you may need to offboard from the admin center following a disaster recovery scenario where the on-premises environment was removed.
-Follow the steps below to remove your Configuration Manager hierarchy from the Microsoft Endpoint Manager admin center:
+Follow the steps below to remove your Configuration Manager hierarchy from the Microsoft Intune admin center:

-1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 1. Select **Tenant administration** then **Connectors and tokens**.
 1. Select **Microsoft Endpoint Configuration Manager**.
 1. Choose the name of the site you would like to offboard, then select **Delete**.
    - The connector may be listed as **Unknown** if the site information is lacking. <!--10569820, 10944009-->

-When you offboard a hierarchy from the admin center, it may take up to two hours to remove from the Microsoft Endpoint Manager admin center.
+When you offboard a hierarchy from the admin center, it may take up to two hours to remove from the Microsoft Intune admin center.
 If you offboard a Configuration Manager 2103 or later site that's online and healthy, the process may only take a few minutes.

 > [!NOTE]
 > If you are using custom [RBAC roles with Intune](../../intune/fundamentals/role-based-access-control.md#roles), you will need to grant the **Organization** > **Delete** permission to offboard a hierarchy.